INN/docs/staffing/current-job-descriptions/account-mgr.md

 **BRIEF DESCRIPTION/PURPOSE**

-We are looking for a qualified Sales Account Manager to join the INN Labs team.
+We are looking for a qualified Account Manager to join the INN Labs team.
 You will be responsible for developing long-term relationships with customers and overseeing sales.

-As our Sales Account Manager, you will work to satisfy customers’ needs and requests, expediently respond to inqueries, and aspire to deliver a positive customer experience.
+As our Account Manager, you will work to satisfy customers’ needs and requests, expediently respond to inqueries, and aspire to deliver a positive customer experience.
 You should have excellent communication and negotiation skills and be customer service oriented.

 Ultimately, you should be able to grow our business by building successful, long-term client relationships.